Galatians 2:21

 Majority Standard Bible

 I do not set aside the grace of God.
-For if righteousness comes through the law, Christ died for nothing.
+For if righteousness comes through the law, then Christ died for nothing.

 NET Bible